ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/learning_strategies.md

 ---
 topic: "Learning Strategies"
-desc: "Eight strategies for generative learning (Fiorella and Mayer)
+desc: "Eight strategies for generative learning (Fiorella and Mayer)"
 ---

 What are some good learning strategies that have proven, in multiple studies, to be effective and promoting learning?